beneee/internet-connection-test/README.md

 Simple python script that checks my internet connection in regular intervals. ;)

-Disclaimer: I'm not so familiar with this python thingy is
+Disclaimer: I'm not so familiar with this python thingy.